Did you know that U.S. Workers spend 13 hours per week reading, writing or responding to email?*

 - Reduce External Commitments.
 The reason we receive email is because someone wants our attention.
 If you have too many emails – maybe the real issue is, you have too many commitments.
 Don’t blame the email or the person who sent it – blame the activity or group you are involved in.

 - Respond to fewer email.
 Robert Scoble noted that “each email he [Robert Scoble] replies to produces between 1.5 and 2 additional e-mail in return.”
-If an email doesn’t require a response, don’t respond – or you risk getting a reply back!
+So, only respond if you are prepared to continue the conversation.

 3 – Keeping Your Inbox At Zero